IBM/SalesEnablement-PowerVS-L3/docs/Part 3/01 Introduction.md

 - **Instance name**: The PowerVS instance name will appear in the IBM Cloud Portal under the list of instances within a service.
 Specify a name that is easily understood and recognized.

 - **Server placement group**: Server placement groups provide control over the host or server on which a new virtual machine (VM) is placed.
 By using server placement groups, high availability solutions can be created within a data center.
 Apply an affinity or anti-affinity policy to each VM instance within a server placement group.
 After creating a placement group, provision a new VM instance in the placement group.
 When setting a placement group with an affinity policy, all VMs in that placement group are launched on the same server.
 When setting a placement group with an anti-affinity policy, all VMs in that placement group are launched on different servers.
-Learn more about <a href="https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-placement-groups" target="_blank">placement groups<a/>.
+Learn more about placement groups <a href="https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-placement-groups" target="_blank">here</a>.

+- **Shared processor pool**: A shared processor Pool (SPP) is a pool of processor capacity that is shared between a group of virtual server instances.
+Unlike a virtual server instance that has a dedicated and defined maximum amount of processing capacity, you can set the reserved cores in SPP that are guaranteed to be available at the pool level.
+Learn more about shared processor pools <a href="https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-manage-SPP" target="_blank">here</a>.

-- **VM pinning policy**: VM pinning controls the movement of VMs during disasters and other restart events.
+- **Virtual server pinning**: VM pinning controls the movement of VMs during disasters and other restart events.
 Learn more about hard and soft pinning <a href="https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-power-iaas-faqs#pinning" target="_blank">here</a>.

 - **SSH key**: An SSH public/private key pair is required to access the instance.
 An SSH key must be created and loaded into the IBM Cloud Portal prior to creating an instance.
 Learn more about using and generating SSH keys <a href="https://cloud.ibm.com/docs/ssh-keys?topic=ssh-keys-adding-an-ssh-key" target="_blank">here</a>.